 - Applicable forms approved and included (i.e. Business Meal Form, Request for Travel, etc)

-If a cardholder is found non-compliant, they will be re-reviewed in two billing cycles.
-The Purchasing department is responsible for issuing written warnings or imposing suspensions.
+If a cardholder is found non-compliant, they will be re-reviewed.
+The Program Administrator is responsible for issuing written warnings or imposing suspensions.
 For more information on inappropriate card use or other infraction consequences, see the SPCC Violations and Consequences.

 SPCC Golden Rules

 - Never use your state-issued card for personal purchases.

 - Never enter your full credit card number on a fax, in email or on any written document.

 - Never use another cardholder’s card or allow another person to use your card or have access to your card number.

 - Never split a purchase in order to circumvent established purchasing procedures or exceed your single transaction limit.

 - Always contact Procurement if you need to make a purchase over your established transaction or cycle limit.